surfriderfoundationeurope/plasticorigins-ops-db/README.md

 Then update the db according to this migration
 > dotnet ef database update

+## How to edit the database/tables/columns?

+1. Create a new git branch (never work directly on master)

+2. Edit the entities (= tables) the say you want.
+They are stored in Models folder.

+3. Edit the PlasticoDbContext.cs file.
+It represents the whole database and links all the entities (= tables) together.

+4. When all edit is done, generate the corresponding Migration with command below :

+   > dotnet ef migrations add initPublicSchema --context PlasticoDbContext -o Migrations

+5. If everything looks fine, create the pull request.

+6. As soon as the PR is merged, the build pipeline (Azure DevOps) will generate the migration script (sql) and pass it to the Release pipeline.

+   Another way of doing it is by executing the migration directly from your local computer via command below :

+   > dotnet ef database update

+   EF.Core will detect automatically which migrations it needs to run (only the one not runned already).

 ## Scaffolding

 Scaffolding is the fact or reverse engineer an existing database.
 This is the way we used to create our entities, as the database already existed.
 To target a particular database schema, we run the following command :
 > dotnet-ef dbcontext scaffold "My Connection String" Npgsql.EntityFrameworkCore.PostgreSQL -o OutputDir -c ContextName --schema SchemaName